Tlingit language: Pronominals

 Tlingit has a complex system of pronominals, which vary depending on their relationship to the verb.
 The subject pronominals are incorporated into the verb in its subject slot.
-The object pronominals are also technically incorporated into the verb (i.e. the verb "complex"), but most are graphically independent.
-They are divided into three classes, the verbal object, nominal object, and postpositional object.
-There are also the independent pronominals which are completely separate from the verb and can be used in dependent clauses or in subject or object position.
+The object pronominals are essentially graphically independent.
+They are divided into three classes: the verbal object, nominal object, and postpositional object.
+There are also independent pronominals which are completely separate from the verb; they can be used in dependent clauses or in subject or object position.

-The pronominals all have related semantic values, and their organization can hence easily be visualized in a table.
+The pronominals can be visualized in the following table.